Energy-Balanced Hyperspherical Graph Representation Learning via Structural Binding and Entropic Dispersion: The Proposed Method

 To improve the discriminative power and numerical stability of the learned representations, we further constrain them to lie on a unit hypersphere by applying $\ell_2$ normalization:

 where $\mathbf{Z}$ denotes the hypersphere node representations.

 To enhance representation robustness and facilitate contrastive learning, we construct an augmented view of the input graph at each training iteration.
-Following established practice \cite{thakoor2022large}, we employ two complementary yet lightweight augmentation operations \emph{feature masking} and \emph{edge perturbation} to define the augmentation function $\mathcal{T}$.
-Specifically, given a graph $\mathcal{G} = (\mathbf{A}, \mathbf{X})$, we stochastically drop a subset of edges and feature dimensions according to Bernoulli distributions:
+Following established practice \cite{thakoor2022large}, we employ two complementary yet lightweight augmentation operations \emph{edge perturbation} and \emph{feature masking} to define the augmentation function $\mathcal{T}$.
+Specifically, given an input graph represented by $(\mathbf{A}, \mathbf{X})$, the augmented view $(\mathbf{A}', \mathbf{X}')$ is generated as